5-Hydroxyeicosanoid dehydrogenase: Substrates

-5-HEDH enzymology
+Enzymology

 5-HEDH is an NADPH dehydrogenase oxidoreductase enzyme.
-It transfers a hydrogen cation or Hydron (chemistry) (H+) from 5(S)-hydroxy (i.e. 5(S-OH) residues of its fatty acid targets to Nicotinamide adenine dinucleotide phosphate+ (NADP+) to form 5-oxo (i.e. 5-O=) counterparts of its targets plus reduced NADP+, i.e. NADPH.
+It transfers a hydrogen cation (or hydron) H+ from 5(S)-hydroxy (i.e. 5(S)-OH) residues of its fatty acid targets to nicotinamide adenine dinucleotide phosphate+ (NADP+) to form 5-oxo (i.e. 5-O=) counterparts of its targets plus reduced NADP+, i.e. NADPH.
 The reaction (where R indicates a long chain [14 or more carbons] fatty acid) is: